-Ask if you are at high risk of treatment-related infertility.
+Ask if your treatment puts you at high risk of infertility.
 In some cases, men may be able to store samples of their sperm, and women may be able to freeze eggs, to use once treatment is over.

 Doctors strongly recommend people having chemotherapy use contraception during treatment and for three months after, as chemotherapy can damage embryos.

-People who’ve had one cancer are at a high risk of having another one.
+People who’ve had one cancer are at higher risk of having another one.
 A second cancer can be the same type or different to the first one.
 Chemotherapy and radiotherapy also further increase this risk.

 It is important to see you doctor about any suspicious symptoms.